An annual tradition, Trial Eights provides some of the most thrilling racing of the season.

 It’s a dress rehearsal for the rowers, coxes, coaches and umpires and is the only time during a Boat Race season that the clubs will race the complete Championship Course from Putney to Mortlake.

-Head Coaches Paddy Ryan (Women) and Rob Baker (Men) will pitch their two crews against one another on Wednesday 13th December.
+Head Coaches Paddy Ryan (Women) and Rob Baker (Men) will pitch their two crews against each other on Thursday 18 December 2025.

-Head Coaches Allan French (Women) and Sean Bowden (Men) will unleash their squads on themselves on the 15th December 2023.
+Head Coaches Allan French (Women) and Mark Fangen-Hall (Men) will unleash their squads on themselves on Friday 19 December 2025.

 How does it work?